 In particular, some methods gaining interest include:

-VGGT: Visual Geometry Grounded Transformer [ag], a feed-forward neural network that directly infers all key 3D attributes of a scene, including camera parameters, points maps, depths amps and 3D point tracks, from one, a few, or hundreds of its view.
+- VGGT: Visual Geometry Grounded Transformer [ag], a feed-forward neural network that directly infers all key 3D attributes of a scene, including camera parameters, points maps, depths amps and 3D point tracks, from one, a few, or hundreds of its view.
 VGGT is quickly replacing the more traditional Structure from Motion technique for the initialization process to create a sparce point cloud due to its faster and more accurate algorithm, especially when the number of input views is limited.

-Optimized learned representations to create 3DGS representations directly, such as DepthSplat [ah] (which connects depth estimation and 3DGS with a shared architecture) and AnySplat [ai] (which feeds uncalibrated input images into a feed-forward network without the need to known camera poses and per-scene optimization).
+- Optimized learned representations to create 3DGS representations directly, such as DepthSplat [ah] (which connects depth estimation and 3DGS with a shared architecture) and AnySplat [ai] (which feeds uncalibrated input images into a feed-forward network without the need to known camera poses and per-scene optimization).

-Scalable large reconstruction models for 3DGS, which focus on using transformer-based large reconstruction models that predicts 3D Gaussian primitives (as opposed to adopting triplane NeRF as the scene representation).
+- Scalable large reconstruction models for 3DGS, which focus on using transformer-based large reconstruction models that predicts 3D Gaussian primitives (as opposed to adopting triplane NeRF as the scene representation).
 Methods such as GS-LRM [aj] and iLRM [ak] have advantages of supporting scalability whilst being fast and maintaining good visual quality.

 8 3DGS rendering